noahkhomer18/cs499-eportfolio/README.md

 - `self-assessment/` — Professional Self-Assessment
 - `code-review/` — Code review plan/notes

 See folder READMEs for details and file paths.

+Notes:
-Pirate Agent files now under `pirate-agent/`.
+- Pirate Agent files are under `pirate-agent/`
+- `465/CS-465` is included directly (no submodule), for easy browsing